strapi/documentation/user-docs/latest/users-roles-permissions/managing-administrators.md

 - delete an administrator account (see [Deleting an account](#deleting-an-account)),
 - or access information regarding an administrator account, and edit it (see [Editing an account](#editing-an-account)).

 For each administrator listed in the table, their main account information are displayed, including name, email and attributed role.
-The status of their account is also indicated: active or inactive, depending on whether the administrator has already logged in to active the account or not.
+The status of their account is also indicated: active or inactive, depending on whether the administrator has already logged in to activate the account or not.

 <!---
 ### Filtering accounts